 Besides some of the most preferred blue flag beaches within the destination, Lara is one of the top choices.
 There is an aquarium in the city center.
 For adventure lovers, Koprulu Canyon National Park is the best beat in the country for rafting.

 10. Splash Away at the Natural Hot Pools of Pamukkale

-The hot springs of Pamukkale is another great spot for a fun mixture of history and relaxing.
+The hot springs of Pamukkale is another great spot for a fun mixture of history and relaxation.
 The ancient health center has a wide terrace of thermal pools on a hill formed out of calcium and carbon dioxide.
 The water comes out of the ground, and it gets to the pools with channels, and besides the travertine terrace, there is an antique pool of Cleopatra that is open and warm enough to swim all year-round.

 11. Have a Dream Trip on a Private Yacht